uonlraSnaey/uonlraSnaey/README.md

 this is my cs50's study road: https://github.com/uonlraSnaey/cs50

 this is the study process about python 3 basic: https://github.com/uonlraSnaey/hard_way

+a funny lesson about thr foundation of python: https://github.com/uonlraSnaey/CS50P

  <!--
 **uonlraSnaey/uonlraSnaey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.